oracle-livelabs/database/23cfree/workshops/java-duality-views/json-duality-views/json-duality-views.md

 ### Prerequisites (Optional)

 This lab assumes you have:
-* An Oracle account
-* A noVNC instance with 23c and SQL Developer installed
+* Oracle Database 23c Free Developer Release
 * All previous labs successfully completed
+* Eclipse or a compatible IDE for executing Java code

 ## Task 1: Find documents matching a filter (aka predicate)